bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 2: 00:15:17

-Paul Friedman Or, I don't know, if someone put Nostr on the Lightning Network or something, another relay, like some application that gets a ton of adoption very quickly, Then very quickly I think we would see...
+Or, I don't know, if someone put Nostr on the Lightning Network or something, another relay, like some application that gets a ton of adoption very quickly, Then very quickly I think we would see...

 Speaker 0: 00:15:31

 There are other things that also apply to this.
-And again, they are fundamental from Lightning that can be exploited and doesn't look like there has been much fixed on it.
+And again, they are fundamental from Lightning that can be exploited and doesn't look like there has been much fix on it.
 And correct me if I'm wrong, if I am and someone listens to it, and I'm being me and say, hey, you're super wrong about it.

 ## HTLC withholding vs. HTLC hodling